There’s nothing wrong with Alias‘ pilot. Absolutely nothing.

 – Syd’s “Daddy?” when Jack arrives is iconic.
 It cuts the tension beautifully.

 – Jack’s car stunt is too cool!
 What a dad!

 – The fact that Syd tries to squeeze Jack’s face in case he’s wearing a mask.
 If only she knew what season three would bring (yup, Alias goes bonkers eventually).

 – There are two Syd-running-in-slow-motion scenes in the pilot.
-The first when she’s on the track field, the second is her running out of her dad’s car.
+The first is when she’s on the track field, and the second is her running out of her dad’s car.
 The transition here is very dream-like and creepy as the hand slides over the frame to pick up the teeth-puller.
 Ouch.

 – In case you were wondering, Will is a journalist.
 Also, he gives Syd his sister’s credit card and passport.
 The whole red thing from the funeral is paid off well!